leilaZ1111/weather-app/README.md

 # My First Weather App

-Welcome to "My First Weather App," a simple yet powerful weather forecasting application.
+Welcome to my first Weather App, a simple weather forecasting application.
 This project was developed as a part of my journey in web development, with a focus on mastering essential skills in handling asynchronous requests, DOM manipulation, and data parsing.

 ## ⚙️ Technologies